Aging in Place Remodel Enables Homeowners...

-So older baby boomers can maintain independence, comfort, and safety as they age by remodeling their homes for aging in place.
+Many older adults and baby boomers can maintain independence, comfort, and safety as they age by remodeling their homes for aging in place.
 The quality of life improvement is one of the greatest advantages of remodeling a home for aging in place.

 So, as this group continues to age, they’re faced with a new reality.
 They need a different, modernized kind of housing.
 That’s where aging in place remodeling comes in.
 It enables homeowners to create a home that meets their changing needs.